frozn/TipTac/README.md

 - added option "Bars->Show Cast Bar" to show the cast bar including additional customizing options
 - added option "Bars->Enable Minimum Width for Tooltip If Showing Bars" to set a minimum width for the tooltip if showing bars, so that numbers are not cut off.
 - added "enabled"-feature for options. depending options are now grayed out if disabled.
+- added button in options to help reporting bugs or requesting features
 - added showing/hiding of options to WoW's interface options
 - improved stripping the specialization & class text from the tooltip introduced with df 10.1.5
 - improved using custom class colors from other addons if ColorMixin methods are not available